-The engine must have enough horsepower to handle the tow vehicle, passengers, Nordic unit and all its cargo.
-Most automotive manufacturers offer a trailer towing package which may include: Larger alternator and battery, heavier ply tires, sideview mirrors, heavier electrical wires, larger engine and transmission cooling systems.
+The engine size must have enough horsepower to handle the tow vehicle, passengers, Viking unit and all its cargo.
+Most automotive manufacturers offer a trailer towing package which may include: larger alternator and battery, heavier ply tires, sideview mirrors, heavier electrical wires, larger engine and transmission cooling systems.
 Consult the tow vehicle manufacturer's owner's manual for recommendations.

-NOTE: The use of heavier suspension components (springs, shocks, axles) or heavier ply tires DOES NOT increase the weight ratings printed on the tow vehicle's indentification or certification plate.
-The Gross Axle Weight Rating (GAWR) of each axle is determined by the components within the axle system with the lowest load-carrying capacity.
+NOTE: The use of heavier suspension components (springs, shocks, axles) or heavier ply tires DOES NOT increase the weight ratings printed on the two vehicle's identification or certification plate.
+The Gross Axle Weight Rating (GAWR) of the axle is determined by the components within the axle system with the lowest load carrying capacity.

-HITCH REQUIREMENTS
+LOAD CARRYING HITCH REQUIREMENTS

-Your trailer fits a 2" hitch ball.
-Ask your Nordic dealer about the proper class of hitch to use.
+Your camping trailer fits a 2" hitch ball.
+Ask your Viking dealer about the proper Class of load-carrying hitch to use.
 The selection of the hitch is important since it affects towing and handling characteristics.
 Read the information supplied by the hitch manufacturer to achieve best possible performance.
 The hitch weight for your unit is listed in the sales brochure; be certain your tow vehicle can carry the hitch weight.

-NOTE: Installation of a Weight-Distributing (Mini-Equalizing) Hitch is recommended on any passenger car towing a Nordic Trailer.
+NOTE: Installation of a Weight-Distributing (Load-Equalizing Hitch is NOT recommended on any vehicle towing a camping trailer.